Table of Contents

 - Students are entitled to one week per quarter of paid vacation plus official University holidays.
 Students should enter their vacation plans in this online spreadsheet, and they should declare vacation taken and vacation planned before their summer appointment papers are submitted.
 Vacation entitlement does not accumulate from quarter to quarter except as described next.
 Students are entitled to as much unpaid summer vacation as they like; international students should verify with the Stanford International Center that heir plans are consistent with their visa requirements.

 - North American students may accumulate one week of their academic-year entitlement to add to their summer week for a total of two summer weeks (and two academic-year weeks) of paid vacation.

 - A slightly more generous vacation accumulation policy applies to students whose permanent home is outside North America.
 For them, up to two weeks from the academic-year entitlement may be merged with the summer week for a total of three summer weeks of paid vacation (and only one week of academic-year vacation).

 - Geophysical meetings outside of North America (e.g. Europe, China, …) that last less than a full week are considered to be SEP business that lasts a full week.

 - Graduating students may not use accumulated vacation to remain on the payroll after they leave.

-- Students and staff that wants to sign Non Disclosure Agreement (NDA) must talk with Biondo before agreeing to do so.
+- Students and staff that want to sign Non Disclosure Agreement (NDA) must talk with Biondo before agreeing to do so.